How Courts Determine the Validity of Prenuptial Agreements

 The baseball player got angry.
 He was pretty vocal about claiming she would lose in court.
 The prenup was airtight he said, and if she pursued her claim she would lose and he would ask the court to order her to pay all of his legal fees.
 Eventually, the couple settled their financial differences in an agreement that remains sealed.

 In another famous case, the court invalidated a prenup between Steven Spielberg and his first wife, Amy Irving.
 The prenup had been scribbled hastily on the back of a bar napkin without the assistance or advice from any legal counsel.
+The lack of proper witnessing and notarization meant the prenup was not considered fair by the court.
 When the couple divorced four years later, the court invalidated the agreement.
 It was 1989 in California and, since the prenup was invalid, Amy Irving was awarded $100 million as her share of their community property, which was half of Spielberg’s assets at the time.

 The court also took issue with the term of the prenup that called for the husband to only give his wife a lump sum settlement of $20,000.
+The agreement was heavily weighted in favor of one spouse over the other spouse, contributing to its invalidation.
 She got no share in the family home.
 The court noted that a prenup that is not unconscionable when entered into may be unconscionable at the end of the marriage.
 In this case, the prenup was invalidated as unconscionable when enforcing it would mean:

-The court stated that, "An agreement is unconscionable if it is one which no person in his or her senses and not under delusion would make on the one hand, and no honest and fair person would accept on the other, the inequality being so strong and manifest as to shock the conscience and confound the judgment of any person of common sense."
-Using that definition of unconscionable, the appellate court held that the wife had met her burden of proof and the agreement was indeed unconscionable and therefore invalid.
+The court stated that, “An agreement is unconscionable if it is one which no person in his or her senses and not under delusion would make on the one hand, and no honest and fair person would accept on the other, the inequality being so strong and manifest as to shock the conscience and confound the judgment of any person of common sense.”
+Using that definition of "unconscionable," the appellate court held that the wife had met her burden of proof and the agreement was indeed unconscionable and therefore invalid.
+Prenuptial agreements with terms that violate public policy or legal standards are generally unenforceable.

 No matter how carefully a prenup is crafted, there is a chance that circumstances will change and a court will find a reason to invalidate the agreement.
 A way to decrease the chances of that happening is to follow carefully the law of the state where the agreement is drafted.
 Using common sense also helps.
 Important factors that will influence courts to uphold the agreement as valid include the following: